printf (string format, ...)

 ||Expressions or variables, one for each placeholder in the format text.

-any number and types of parameters, so variable types are not checked automatically converted.
-A wrong variable type in a printf call

-So make sure that variables match the format string
+any number and type of parameters, variable types are not checked automatically converted.
+A wrong variable type in a printf call So make sure that variables match the format string

-If you print a predefined variable, double check its type (var, float, int, or string).
-For printing float variables with the %f placeholder, typecast them to (var) or (double), The printf function does not automatically promote float to double.
+If you print a predefined variable, use the correct placeholder for var, float, int, or string.
+For printing float variables, typecast them to (var) or (double), The printf function will not automatically promote a float to

 - For printing a percent sign in the text, use "%%"; for a